 On Tuesday, July 5th, 2022 we held our annual celebration for the first time in person!
 We joined efforts with the Community Action Team at the Alex Community Food Centre and explored storytelling using our five senses.
 We based our storytelling on five topics: "Disability Pride and Culture, Relationships and Networking, Enough money to live, A home for all, and Services that we need."

-We made this 1-minute video to help celebrate the day.
-The video has music only and images of people gathered around the tables telling stories and enjoying the afternoon together.
+We made a 1-minute photo album to celebrate the day.
+The video has images of people gathered around the tables telling stories and enjoying the afternoon together.

 Many Hall members helped organize the event including bringing together useful items, music, and creative ways to spark discussion.
 Angie made purple bracelets for all attendees and Alex made tiny fidgets to help people feel comfortable at the table.